YES! At this time, there are no overall restrictions on access to Ohio's Rest Areas. Please visit the ODOT Rest Areas page for more details.

 Links to BMV information: BMV Home Page | OPLATES Ohio BMV's Official Online Renewal Site | Listing of BMV Locations | Obtaining or renewing a Drivers License or ID | Commercial Drivers License (CDL) | Motor Vehicle Registration | Title Information

-Please contact the BMV Registrar or the ODPS Webmaster directly with other related questions or for more information not covered in their Web site.
+Please contact the BMV Registrar directly with other related questions or for more information not covered in their Web site.

 Issues regarding commercial motor carrier vehicles, DOT and ICC registration numbers, safety issues, and hazardous materials, are administered at a state level by the Public Utilities Commission of Ohio (PUCO)'s Transportation Department and at the federal level by the Federal Motor Carrier Safety Administration (FMCSA) division of the U.S. Department of Transportation (US DOT).
 Please consult the PUCO and FMCSA links for more information and assistance with motor carrier/trucking related matters.

 Please use the Report a Roadway Defect or Damage Incident and Court of Claims Information Page if you want to report a pothole or other roadway problem and/or have had damage to your vehicle on a 'State System' roadway (please see the definition of 'State System' roadway in the listing above).

 Motorcycle Ohio: operated by the Ohio BMV, is the premier motorcycle safety and education program in the state

 Visit ODOT's Bicycling & Pedestrians area under our Traveling for more information and links related to bicycle and pedestrian paths and safety. .